Culture, cars and sailing from a columnist who writes about things people don’t know are fascinating

 I’ve spent much of my life as a journalist, covering everything from the dark side of the Miss America Pageant to political corruption.
 I’ve written about bean farmers, criminal (in)justice and why you should keep your key fob in a metal coffee can.

 I write about classic cars, electric cars and an island destination that bans cars.
-I’ve covered the auto industry for the Detroit Free Press in Detroit, where I spent nearly seven years winning over readers who said they never imagined reading about cars.
+I’ve covered the auto industry for the Detroit Free Press in Detroit, where I won over readers who said they never imagined reading about cars.

 Tell me what you like and don’t like.
 Share restaurant recommendations.
 Let me know what you’re driving and why.
 Or why you’ve sold off your car and chosen mass transit or an e-bike.